Wave asymptotics for waveguides and manifolds with infinite cylindrical ends: Introduction

 Let $f_1,\; f_2\in C_c^\infty(X)$.
 We shall consider solutions $u_D$ and $u_N$, satisfying Dirichlet and Neumann boundary conditions respectively, to (\ref{e:cylcauchy}) on $X$.
 Then we can solve \eqref{e:cylcauchy} by separating variables, writing

 where $\ell \in \{1,\ 2\}$ and $B$ denotes the boundary condition ``D'' or ``N.'' We can perhaps most easily solve these initial value problems by extending $f_1,\;f_2$ to be odd (Dirichlet) or even (Neumann) functions on $\Real\times Y$, and solving the wave equation on the full cylinder.
-For $r$ in a compact set,
+In doing so, we see that we get different expressions for the terms with $\sigma_j=0$ and those with $\sigma_j\not =0$.
+Suppose $f_l(r,y)=0$ if $r>R_1$, $l=1,\;2$.
+Then if $\sigma_j=0$

 by d'Alembert's formula.
-For any nonnegative integer $k_0$, we have for $t$ sufficiently large
+On the other hand, if $\sigma_j>0$ for any nonnegative integer $k_0$ we have for $t$ sufficiently large

 by the method of stationary phase (see also \cite{horklein} for asymptotics as $r \to \infty$).
 Here for each $j$ $p_{j,k,B}$ and $q_{j,k,B}$ are polynomials in $r$ of degree at most $2k$, and the remainders are uniform in $j$ and as $r$ varies in a compact set.
 Moreover, for the Neumann boundary condition